braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/decision_split.md

 # Decision Split

-Decision Split in Canvas allows you to deliver personalized, real-time experiences for your users.
+The Decision Split component in Canvas allows you to deliver personalized, real-time experiences for your users.
 This component can be used to create Canvas branches based on whether a user matches a query.
 ![][1]{: style="float:right;max-width:20%;margin-left:15px;margin-top:15px;margin-bottom:15px;"}

 ## Create a Decision Split